Aliases for ABI1 Gene

 GeneCards Summary for ABI1 Gene

 ABI1 (Abl Interactor 1) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and RET signaling.
-Gene Ontology (GO) annotations related to this gene include protein complex binding and protein tyrosine kinase activator activity.
+Diseases associated with ABI1 include Coenzyme Q10 Deficiency, Primary, 2.
+Among its related pathways are Development FGFR signaling pathway and Development EGFR signaling via small GTPases.
+Gene Ontology (GO) annotations related to this gene include protein tyrosine kinase activator activity.
 An important paralog of this gene is ABI2.

 May act in negative regulation of cell growth and transformation by interacting with nonreceptor tyrosine kinases ABL1 and/or ABL2.
 May play a role in regulation of EGF-induced Erk pathway activation.
 Involved in cytoskeletal reorganization and EGFR signaling.
 Together with EPS8 participates in transduction of signals from Ras to Rac.
 In vitro, a trimeric complex of ABI1, EPS8 and SOS1 exhibits Rac specific guanine nucleotide exchange factor (GEF) activity and ABI1 seems to act as an adapter in the complex.
 Regulates ABL1/c-Abl-mediated phosphorylation of ENAH.
 Recruits WASF1 to lamellipodia and there seems to regulate WASF1 protein level.
 In brain, seems to regulate the dendritic outgrowth and branching as well as to determine the shape and number of synaptic contacts of developing neurons.